-UEFA EURO 2020 final tournament draw: All you need to know
+UEFA EURO 2020 final tournament draw: all you need to know

 i) position in overall UEFA Nations League rankings

-Host nations that qualify (or could qualify via the play-offs) will be placed automatically in the following groups to ensure they are at home in at least two group games:
+Host nations that qualify (or could qualify via the play-offs) were placed automatically in the following groups to ensure they are at home in at least two group games:

 Group A: Italy*